philadams-zz/philadams.net/src/quotes.md

 > weather life’s misfortunes, and live to fight another day. _Walter Benjamin_

 -
+> To achieve great things, two things are needed: a plan, and not quite enough
+> time. _Leonard Bernstein_

+-
 > An idea that is developed and put into action is more important than
 > an idea that exists only as an idea. _Edward de Bono_